koimoee/koimoee/SPWLicense.md

 - Visitors may freely browse and interact with the content on this website.
 - Reproduction, distribution, or use of any part of this website's content requires explicit written permission.
 - Commercial use of the website content is strictly prohibited.
+- Any Material from this Website, Whether Commercial or Non-Commercial Use Without Permission, is Strictly Prohibited.
 - Modification or transformation of the website's content is not permitted.
 - Downloading this website using third-party tools is strictly prohibited.